Creighton vs. Florida A&M College Basketball Predictions & Picks - November 7

 Creighton Performance Insights

-- Creighton was 24th-best in college basketball in assists (15.7 per game) last season.
+- Last season Creighton was 24th-best in the country in assists with 15.7 per game.

-- At 8.6 made 3-pointers per game and shooting 35.4% from downtown last season, the Bluejays were 53rd and 102nd in the country, respectively, in those categories.

 Florida A&M Performance Insights

-- Florida A&M didn't put up many assists last year, ranking second-worst in college basketball with 9.7 assists per contest.
+- Florida A&M delivered only 9.7 dimes per game, which ranked second-worst in college basketball.

-- While the Rattlers ranked in the bottom 25 in the country in turnovers per game with 15 (ninth-worst), they ranked 195th in college basketball with 11.7 forced turnovers per contest.
+- The Rattlers averaged 15 turnovers per game (ninth-worst in college basketball), and forced 11.7 turnovers per game (195th-ranked).

-- The Rattlers were 324th in college basketball with 5.8 threes per game last year.
-Meanwhile, they ranked 323rd with a 31.3% shooting percentage from beyond the arc.
+- The Rattlers were 324th in college basketball with 5.8 three-pointers per game last year.
+Meanwhile, they ranked 323rd with a 31.3% shooting percentage from downtown.

-- With 6.2 treys conceded per game, Florida A&M was 51st in college basketball.
-It gave up a 33.3% shooting percentage from three-point land, which ranked 144th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.